PnS2018/pns2018.github.com/session_02.md

 ---

 __Remark__: This book is enjoyable to read and introduced many ML algorithms that were very popular back then.
-It reflects how researchers thought and did in the 1980s and 1990s.
+It reflects how researchers thought and did about ML in the 1980s and 1990s.

 Many popular machine learning textbooks have in-depth discussions of this definition (Mitchell, 1997; Murphy, 2012; Goodfellow et al., 2016).